-On Nov 26 2019, the Federal Court ruled that the Housing Controller can no longer grant an extension of time (EOT) to developers who are unable to complete their projects on time.
+On Nov 26 2019, the Federal Court ruled that the Housing Controller can no longer grant an extension of time (EOT) to developers who are unable to construct or complete their projects on time.
 The new ruling is a great win for Malaysian homeowners.

 Under the terms of the Sale & Purchase Agreement (SPA) between a housing developer and the house buyer, the developer has to complete and hand over the house within 24 months (for landed properties) or 36 months (for stratified properties).
-If the developer fails to deliver within this period, the developer has to compensate the house buyer by paying LAD of 10% per annum on the purchase price for late delivery.
+If the developer fails to deliver within this period, the developer has to compensate the house buyer by paying liquidated damages (LAD) of 10% per annum on the purchase price for late delivery.

 What does it mean when an EOT for delivery of vacant possession is given by the Housing Controller?